oracle/graal/truffle/docs/Profiling.md

 The CPU sampler does not show information about time spent in compiled code.
 This was, at least in part, motivated by the introduction of multi-tier compilation where "compiled code" was not descriptive enough.
 Using the `--cpusampler.ShowTiers` option allows users to control whether they wish to see compilation data at all, as well as to specify exactly which compilation tiers should be considered in the report.
-For example, adding `--cpusampler.ShowTiers=true` will show all the compilation tiers encountered during execution as shown bellow.
+For example, adding `--cpusampler.ShowTiers=true` will show all the compilation tiers encountered during execution as shown below.

 ```
 -----------------------------------------------------------------------------------------------------------------------------------------------------------